ArtoriaRen/bitcoin/README.md

 At the beginning of the experiments, UTXOs are evenly distributed among shards, so we need to assign all UTXOs in the `chainstate` database of height 600999 to 2 shards.
 Follow the steps below.
 - shutdown `bitcoind` after downloading blocks: `<git_repo_folder>/src/bitcoin-cli --datadir=blocks_600999 stop`.
 - make a copy of the `blocks_600999/chainstate` folder and store it somewhere because we are going to modify the UTXOs, which are stored in this folder.
-- replace the `bitcoin.conf` with [this file](), where you can specify the number of shards by setting the `numcommittees` field.
+- replace the `bitcoin.conf` with [`STP_files/assign_to_shards.conf`](https://github.com/ArtoriaRen/bitcoin/blob/omniledger_smartPlace_client/STP_files/assign_to_shards.conf), where you can specify the number of shards by setting the `numcommittees` field.
 This file also sets `connect=0` so that the peer will not initiate outbound connection to Bitcoin peers.
 Make sure the new file is renamed as `bitcoin.conf`.
 - checkout the `omniledger_smartPlace_client` branch, comment out line 80 of file `src/coins.h` (i.e., `//::Unserialize(s, shardAffinity);`).
 This change is only for reading in UTXOs without the `shardAffinity` field.
 This feature is only required for assigning affinities.
 We will change it back later when running experiments.
 - compile the STP client code.
 - start the STP-client-version bitcoind: `<git_repo_folder>/src/bitcoind --datadir=blocks_600999`